Estimating relative abundance of young of the year American eel, Anguilla rostrata, in the Virginia tributaries of Chesapeake Bay

 This project was supported by the Virginia Marine Resources Commission’s Commercial Fishery Advisory Board and the Virginia Institute of Marine Science.

 Greer, P. J. (2001) Estimating relative abundance of young of the year American eel, Anguilla rostrata, in the Virginia tributaries of Chesapeake Bay.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5WC88
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5WC88